 Apple and Google didn’t get to $2.5 and $1.8 trillion dollar valuations by settling for second place.
 Upcoming earnings announcements may be the most scrutinized of all time, as we’re in the middle of disruptive change; we just don’t know it yet.

 About the Author

-John Willkom is Head of Ecommerce at The Mars Agency, where he helps brands win in the ever-changing world of connected commerce.
-John has a passion for brand building and discovering “what’s next,” is an avid sports fan and accomplished author, having penned the Amazon best-selling book, Walk-On Warrior, in 2018.
-He and his wife, Allison, have two daughters and call Minneapolis home.
-He can be reached at [email protected].
+John Willkom is the Head of Ecommerce at The Mars Agency, where he helps brands win in the ever-changing world of connected commerce.
+John has a passion for brand building and discovering “what’s next,” is an avid sports fan, and accomplished author, having penned the Amazon best-selling book, Walk-On Warrior, in 2018.
+John and his wife, Allison, have two daughters and call Minneapolis home.
+Reach him at [email protected].